History of Our Area

 Plate 14: Belmont - Station Road c1900.

 By 1920 the post office had moved from the corner of Brighton and Downs Roads to one of the original block of Station Road shops, which was also The Creamery.
-It subsequently crossed the road to the site where it finally closed in 2005.
-The pillar box bear the royal initials VR, so must have moved with the post office from Brighton Road.
+It subsequently crossed the road to 29 Station Road which closed in 2005 when the Post Master retired.
+At that time the pillar box bore the royal initials VR, so must have moved with the post office from Brighton Road.
+As mentioned earlier the Victorian pillar box was damaged in 2015 and replaced with a more modern ER design.
+A new Post Office branch opened in April 2018 at 37 Station Road but closed again in 2019 due to ill health.

 Plate 15: Belmont - Station Road from the bridge c1930.